Rebilly/api-definitions/plugins/products-bundler/README.md

 TODO: remove after spec permalinks are replaced.

 File `openapi/openapi.yaml` is a single entrypoint for every bundled API definition.
-It should include all paths, tags and x-webhooks.
+It should include all paths, tags and webhooks.
 It is a job of the `products-bundler` plugin to bundle specific API definition file for a product.

 This plugin uses the `REBILLY_API_PRODUCT` env variable to read a config for the product